-- Linus Torvalds <torvalds@transmeta.com> Re: [PATCH] make LSM register functions GPLonly exports 2002-10-17 17:08:19</torvalds@transmeta.com> to if this fight ends up being a major issue, I'm just going remove LSN M and let the security vendors do their own thing.
-So far - seen a perform not seen a lot of actual usage of the hooks number of people who still worry that the hooks degrade mance in critical areas rry that people use it for non-GPL'd modules is apparently real, conside ering Crispin's reply.
-I will re- -iterate my stance on the GPL and kernel modules: There is non-GPL s NOTHING in the kernel license that allows modules to be 'd.
-The on] and ly thing that allows for non-GPL modules is copyright law, in part: non-GPL icular the "derived work" issue.
-A vendor who distributes modules is not protected by the module interface per se, and should ry confident that they can show in a court of law that the code Ly confident that they can show in a court of faw that the is not o derived.
-The med I a interforme has NEVER been desumented on meant to be a OD such a barrier, so if you do your work in user land you're not in any way beholden to the GPL.
+From: Linus Torvalds <torvalds@transmeta.com>

+Subject: Re: [PATCH] make LSM register functions GPLonly exports remove LSM and let the security vendors do their own thing.
+So far considering Crispin's reply.

+Note that if this fight ends up being a major issue, I'm just going to

+- I have not seen a lot of actual usage of the hooks - seen a number of people who still worry that the hooks degrade performance in critical areas - the worry that people use it for non-GPL'd modules is apparently real,

+I will re-iterate my stance on the GPL and kernel modules:

+There is NOTHING in the kernel license that allows modules to be non-GPL'd.

+The only thing that allows for non-GPL modules is copyright law, and in particular the "derived work" issue.
+A vendor who distributes non-GPL modules is not protected by the module interface per se, and should feel very confident that they can show in a court of law that the code is not derived.

+The module interface has NEVER been documented or meant to be a GPL barrier.
+The COPYING clearly states that the system call layer is such a barrier, so if you do your work in user land you're not in any way beholden to the GPL.
 The module interfaces are not system calls: there are system calls used to install them, but the actual interfaces are not.
-The original binary-only modules were for things that were preexisting works of code, ie drivers and filesystems ported from other operating systems, which thus could clearly be argued to not be derived works, and the original limited export table also acted somewhat as a barrier to show a level of distance.
-In short, Crispin: I'm going to apply the patch, and if you as a copyright holder of that file disagree, I will simply remove all of he LSM code from the kernel.
-I think it's very clear that a LSM module is a derived work, and thus copyright law and the GPL are not in any way unclear about it.

-The module interface has NEVER been documented or meant to be a GPL barrier.
-The COPYING clearly states that the system call layer is